Poor relief: Dissolution of the Monasteries

 The problem of poverty in England was exacerbated during the early 16th century by a dramatic increase in the population.
 This rose "from little more than 2 million in 1485, ... [to] about 2.8 million by the end of Henry VII's reign (1509)".
 The population was growing faster than the economy's ability to provide employment opportunities.
 The problem was made worse because during the English Reformation, Henry VIII severed the ecclesiastical governance of his kingdoms of England and Ireland and made himself the Supreme Head of the Church of England.
 This involved the Dissolution of the Monasteries in England and Wales: the assets of hundreds of rich religious institutions, including their great estates, were taken by the Crown.
 This had a devastating impact on poor relief.
 According to the historian Paul Slack, prior to the Dissolution "it has been estimated that monasteries alone provided 6,500 pounds a year in alms before 1537 []; and that sum was not made good by private benefactions until after 1580."
 In addition to the closing of the monasteries, most hospitals (which in the 16th century were generally almshouses rather than medical institutions) were also closed, as they "had come to be seen as special types of religious houses".
 This left many of the elderly and sick without accommodation or care.

+Vagabonds Acts

-In 1531, the Vagabonds and Beggars Act was revised, and a new Act was passed by parliament which did make some provision for the different classes of the poor.
+In 1531, the Vagabonds and Beggars Act 1494 was revised, and a new act, the Vagabonds Act 1530, was passed by Parliament which did make some provision for the different classes of the poor.
 The sick, the elderly, and the disabled were to be issued with licences to beg.
 But those who were out of work and in search of employment were still not spared punishment.
-Throughout the 16th century, a fear of social unrest was the primary motive for much legislation that was passed by parliament.
+Throughout the 16th century, a fear of social unrest was the primary motive for much legislation that was passed by Parliament.

-Slavery law 1547

 This fear of social unrest carried into the reign of Edward VI.
 A new level of punishment was introduced in the Duke of Somerset's Vagabonds Act 1547.
 "Two years' servitude and branding with a 'V' was the penalty for the first offense, and attempts to run away were to be punished by lifelong slavery and, there for a second time, execution."
 However, "there is no evidence that the Act was enforced."
 In 1550 these punishments were revised in a new act that was passed.
-The act of 1550 makes a reference to the limited enforcement of the punishments established by the Act of 1547 by stating "the extremity of some [of the laws] have been occasion that they have not been put into use."
+The Vagabonds Act 1549 makes a reference to the limited enforcement of the punishments established by the Vagabonds Act 1547 by stating "the extremity of some [of the laws] have been occasion that they have not been put into use."